saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 - **clean incomplete multi-parts uploads**: suppose you have uploaded a large number of large (>5GB) objects using multi-part uploads, but for some reasons, for many objects, the multi-part upload did not complete successfully.
 In this scenario, even if you haven't fully uploaded all the parts of an object, you still have to pay for the storage cost of the uploaded parts.
 In that case, you might want to clean the parts of all the incomplete multi-parts uploads to save money.
 - **clean old unused data**: suppose you have an application that stores its logs in a bucket.
 Your organization might define a log retention policy of 30 days.
 After that, the logs are no longer needed and you might want to delete them in order to save money.
-- **optimize storage costs by transitioning infrequently accessed data to a less expensive storage tier**: suppose you have certain files are often used for a brief duration before they are hardly used again.
+- **optimize storage costs by transitioning infrequently accessed data to a less expensive storage tier**: suppose you have certain files which are often used for a brief duration before they are hardly used again.
 Eventually, you might not require immediate access to them, yet your organization or laws might mandate that you keep them for a certain timeframe.
 Once that period is over, you can then remove them to save money.

 ### Special considerations